How A Baby Caused A Revolutionary Change In Pakistan

 In fact, notice was taken.

-Sheran now reports the assembly members had a change of heart.
+Sheran now reports that the assembly members had a change of heart.
 "Everyone is showing sympathies, and they realized they were wrong."
 Shakeela Naveed, a member of the Balochistan assembly who was not present on April 29, said that what happened wasn't an insult of a member but "an affront to motherhood."

-What's more, on June 13, the chief minister of Balochistan, Jam Kamal Khan, pledged to establish a day-care center in the assembly for the representatives as well as employees.
+What's more, on June 13, the chief minister of Balochistan, Jam Kamal Khan, pledged to establish a day care center in the assembly for the representatives as well as employees.

-It will be the first provincial assembly in Pakistan to have a day-care facility.
+It will be the first provincial assembly in Pakistan to have a day care facility.
 The fact that it's in the deeply patriarchal province of Balochistan is all the more remarkable.

 "I feel very proud of this achievement," says Sheran.
 "This will serve as a blessing for other mothers who will become a part of this parliament in the future."